-This site is brought to you by the National Mail Order Association (NMOA) www.nmoa.org
+This site is references the National Mail Order Association (NMOA) www.nmoa.org

 This site is meant to provide basic information on order taking and fulfillment and to provide contacts for companies that need a service to warehouse and distribute their products for them.